Green Building

 Africa’s largest on-roof photovoltaic solar panel has been installed for the United Nations Environment Programme (UNEP) in Nairobi.

-Built by the German Energiebau Solarstromsysteme GmbH company, the 515 kWp photovoltaic system has transformed UNEP’s new office into the first climate-neutral building in Africa.
+Built by the German Energiebau Solarstromsysteme GmbH company, the 515 kW photovoltaic system has turned UNEP’s new office into Africa’s first climate-neutral building.

 In mid-2010, Energiebau Solarstromsysteme GmbH won the contract for the project, which had a three-month installation phase.